 "The fucose residue may be of particular interest.
 In both this antibody and the human Fc it interacts with Tyr313, but the interactions are quite different in the two cases.
-This fucose is also near the Fcy receptor binding site and could influence binding by the receptor."
+This fucose is also near the Fc γ receptor binding site and could influence binding by the receptor."
 (Ex.
 1003 [Harris] at 1592 (emphases added).)

-(See Pet., 30-31 (emphasis in original).)
+(See Pet., 26-28 (emphases in original).)

-The two excerpts from Umaña (Ex.
+The three excerpts from Umaña (Ex.
 1004) are the same as the ones used in Ground 1.
-As explained in the previous section, Umaña does not contain any reference to or disclose the central claim elements "decreased or no α 1,6-fucosyltransferase activity" or "a gene encoding α 1,6-fucosyltransferase," much less a deletion of or an addition of a mutation to such a gene to reduce or eliminate α 1,6-fucosyltransferase activity.
+As explained in the previous section, Umaña does not contain any reference to or disclose a gene encoding α 1,6-fucosyltransferase, much less knocking out a gene encoding α1,6-fucosyltransferase to create the claimed fucosyltransferase knock-out host cell that can produce an antibody having "complex N-glycoside linked sugar chains...[that] do not contain fucose bound to the 6 position of N-acetylglucosamine in the reducing end of the sugar chains."

 Harris, the other reference cited for Ground 2, also does not disclose these central claim elements.
-Petitioners, without providing any context, quote Harris as stating that the "fucose residue may be of particular interest" and that "fucose is also near the Fc γ receptor binding site and could influence binding by the receptor."
+Petitioners, without providing any context, quote Harris as stating that the "fucose residue may be of particular interest" and that "fucose is also near the Fcγ receptor binding site and could influence binding by the receptor."
 (Ex.
 1003, 1592, right col.)

 However, when read in context, Harris shows that it discusses fucose in the context of its potential importance to Fcγ receptor binding.
 In fact, Harris emphasizes the importance of retaining carbohydrates on antibody functions, stating that "[d]egradation or modification of the carbohydrate has, however, been clearly shown to eliminate or reduce effector functions such as complement activation, binding to Fc receptors, induction of antigen-dependent cellular cytotoxicity, and feedback immunosuppression."
-(Id., 1593-94 (emphasis added).)
+(Id., 1593-94 (emphases added).)
 Contrary to Petitioners' argument, Harris suggests that the presence of the fucose residue is important for binding to Fc receptors.

-Moreover, the Petition fails to provide any reference to "a gene encoding α 1,6-fucosyltransferase," much less to a deletion or mutation in such a gene to reduce or eliminate α 1,6-fucosyltransferase activity.
-Petitioners' declarant Dr. Van

-Ness also admitted that Harris does not disclose α 1,6-fucosyltransferase, the FUT8 gene, or a knock-out or any mutations to the FUT8 gene:
+Moreover, Harris fails to provide any reference to " $\alpha 1,6$ -fucosyltransferase," much less to knocking out a gene encoding $\alpha 1,6$ -fucosyltransferase to create the claimed "fucosyltransferase knock-out host cell" that can produce an antibody having "complex N-glycoside linked sugar chains...[that] do not contain fucose bound to the 6 position of N-acetylglucosamine in the reducing end of the sugar chains."
+Petitioners' declarant Dr. Van Ness also admitted that Harris does not disclose α1,6-fucosyltransferase, the FUT8 gene, or a knock-out of the FUT8 gene:

-Q. Does the Harris reference, Exhibit 10, discuss alpha-1,6-fucosyltransferase?

-A. I am pretty confident it does not.

-Q. Does the Harris reference discuss the FUT8 gene?

-Q. Does the Harris reference discuss knocking out the FUT8 gene?

-Q. Does the Harris reference discuss deleting the FUT8 gene?

-Q. Does it discuss adding mutation to the FUT8 gene?
+- Q. Does the Harris reference, Exhibit 10, discuss alpha-1,6-fucosyltransferase? - A. I am pretty confident it does not. - Q. Does the Harris reference discuss the FUT8 gene? - A. It does not. - Q. Does the Harris reference discuss knocking out the FUT8 gene? - A. It does not. - Q. Does the Harris reference discuss deleting the FUT8 gene? - A. It does not. - Q. Does it discuss adding mutation to the FUT8 gene? - A. It does not.

 (Ex.
-2011, 92:17-93:10 (objections omitted, discussing Ex.
+1038, 92:17-93:10 (objections omitted, discussing Ex.
 1003 [Harris]).)